 For some reason, I seem to find eastern tiger snakes in people’s homes more than any other type of snake.
 This is especially noticeable in Diamond Creek.

-Eastern Tiger Snakes are creatures to be taken with extreme respect.
-They are extremely dangerous and deadly.
+This map shows the distribution of tiger snakes across Australia.
+There are different types of tiger snakes.
+Specifically to Melbourne is the Eastern Tiger Snake.
+Tiger Snakes are extremely dangerous and deadly.
 They will grow very large and can climb almost anything and anywhere in search of food.
 Tiger snakes are the most common snake that I find in people's houses.

 If you come across one of these snakes, call a registered snake catcher and snake handler at: